Benefits of Tailored Advertising

 Tailored Ads Secure Accessibility Online

-Tailored advertising helps consumers save at least 3.4% on online shopping, amounting to $176 per person annually.56 More broadly, it plays a crucial role in sustaining the free digital content ecosystem.
-The Federal Trade Commission’s (FTC) Bureau of Economics recognized this conclusion in a 2020 paper, noting that economic data suggests tailored ads create consumer surplus by reducing product search costs for both consumers and sellers.57 The report emphasizes that ad-driven revenue enables consumers to access valuable digital goods and services at no direct cost.
-Without tailored advertising, consumers would likely be forced to pay out of pocket, an outcome that would “disproportionally affect more wealth-constrained users, who may end up losing access to these free services.”58 This is particularly significant when considering issues of accessibility.
+Tailored advertising delivers significant benefits to consumers on both the demand and supply sides.
+On the demand side, it reduces shopping and product discovery costs, helping consumers save at least 3.4% on online purchases—about $176 per person per year.54 On the supply side, it plays a vital role in sustaining free access to digital content, including news, education, and essential online services.
+The Federal Trade Commission’s (FTC) Bureau of Economics recognized this conclusion in a 2020 paper, noting that economic data suggests tailored ads create consumer surplus by reducing product search costs for both consumers and sellers.55 The report emphasizes that ad-driven revenue enables consumers to access valuable digital goods and services at no direct cost.
+Without tailored advertising, consumers would likely be forced to pay out of pocket, an outcome that would “disproportionally affect more wealth-constrained users, who may end up losing access to these free services.”56 This is particularly significant when considering issues of accessibility.
 A pay-to-access model would create financial barriers for information, disproportionately affecting lower-income individuals who rely on free digital content for news, education, and essential services.
 The current ad-supported model ensures that everyone, regardless of economic status, can access digital content and services without financial barriers.

 Resources